-If you live on the waterfront, help protect this important transition zone between water and land by incorporating native trees, shrubs and wetland plants into your shoreline landscaping.
+If you live on the waterfront, help protect the important transition zone between water and land by incorporating native trees, shrubs and wetland plants into your shoreline landscaping.
 It’s an ideal location for plants that will provide habitat and food for wading birds, fish, aquatic invertebrates and other wildlife, while also helping to control erosion and capture pollutants before they enter the water.
-Before you begin any modification of your shoreline, check with your county planning or growth management office to make sure your plans comply with specific local ordinances and to locate programs and resources that may assist you.